BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/electricity.md

 `event.octopus_energy_electricity_{{METER_SERIAL_NUMBER}}_{{MPAN_NUMBER}}_previous_consumption_rates`

 The state of this sensor states when the previous consumption's rates were last updated.
-This is typically the same as the previous day's rates, but could differ if the default offset is changed.
+This is typically the same as the previous available full day's rates, but could differ depending on available data.
 The attributes of this sensor exposes the previous consumption's rates.

 !!! note
     This is [disabled by default](../faq.md#there-are-entities-that-are-disabled-why-are-they-disabled-and-how-do-i-enable-them).